winneon/gsu/README.md

 * On Debian 8, enable the `unstable` APT repository, and upgrade maim and slop.
 * On Ubuntu 17.04 and other distros, install both maim and slop from source.

+### There is no audio in the captured video.

+Pulseaudio is the default audio capture device.
+If you do not use pulseaudio, adjust your audio capture device in the configuration file.

 ## Credits